NURTURING MENTAL, EMOTIONAL, SOCIAL, AND SPIRITUAL HEALTH AT CAMP

 What does the initiative name, Yedid Nefesh, mean?

 Yedid Nefesh, Beloved Soul, refers to FJC’s understanding of the need for a multi-faceted, whole-person approach to wellness as individual souls and as a community.

 Since every person has mental health, FJC believes it is important to address the needs of ALL in our Jewish camp communities.
-This initiative aims to help camps think more expansively about supporting the mental, emotional, and social health needs of all campers and staff – regardless of whether or not there is a specific mental illness diagnosis.
+This initiative aims to help camps think more expansively about supporting the mental, emotional, social, and spiritual health needs of all campers and staff – regardless of whether or not there is a specific mental illness diagnosis.
 Of course, this can and should be inclusive of supporting those with predetermined support needs.

 WHAT FUNDING WILL MY CAMP RECEIVE?

 Grantee camps can receive upwards of $36,500 in addition to funding to cover participation in a Community of Practice, cohort-wide professional development programming, and access to additional valuable resources over the course of the four-year cohort program.